-NEWS FROM THE HALIFAX PLANETARIUM—We are sorry to disappoint our visitors, but shows are suspended until further notice in accordance with University policy on non-essential events during the current global health emergency.
+NEWS FROM THE HALIFAX PLANETARIUM—We are sorry to disappoint our visitors, but PUBLIC shows are still suspended.

 The heart of the Planetarium, a Spitz Model A-1 projector dating from the 1950s on indefinite loan from the NS Museum of Natural History, has been in its current location for well over 40 years.

 Although the Halifax Planetarium is not as big as others in Canada, its size is ideal for small groups (up to 30) and allows for a close interaction between the operator and the audience.

 The planetarium is housed at the Department of Physics and Atmospheric Science in the Sir James Dunn Building at Dalhousie University.

 2009—The International Year of Astronomy—saw a major revitalization of shows at the Halifax Planetarium.
 Thanks to many dedicated individuals, from many different groups, we now have a series of public shows.
 These shows have been running at capacity, in some cases with a second show being added to accommodate the demand.